Exploring sperm bank safeguards

 One of the nation’s largest sperm banks, Fairfax Cryobank, only accepts 1 out of 200 applicants because of its tough standards.

 When you choose an anonymous sperm donor, you can effectively eliminate the possibility of any future contact with the donor.
-You will neither meet, nor know the identity of the donor; you will only have access to his health history, physical characteristics and personality traits that are listed online.
+You will neither meet, nor know the identity of the donor.
+You will only have access to his health history, physical characteristics and personality traits.
 Depending on the sperm bank that you choose, an ID Option may exist that would allow you to choose a donor open to a meeting after the child turns 18.

 The U.S. Food and Drug Administration regulates the sperm bank industry to prevent the spread of infectious diseases.
 Texas Fertility Center chooses sperm banks that go above and beyond to seek accreditation by the American Association of Tissue Banks (AATB) and Better Business Bureau.
 Only a few states require sperm banks operating within their borders to obtain separate licensing–New York, Maryland and California.
 Cryopreservation, or sperm freezing, allows Texas Fertility Center to acquire sperm specimens from sperm banks operating in any U.S. state.